F5Networks/f5-openstack-docs/docs/guides/includes/deploy_ve_init_setup.rst

 4. Check/Add Package Information

-BIG-IP needs to be able to detect that it’s running on a VM.
+BIG-IP® needs to be able to detect that it’s running on a VM.
 Check :file:`/etc/nova/release` to make sure that the vendor, product, and package information is stored there.

 .. code-block:: text